MarshaC713/MarshaC713/README.md

 </h3>

 I hold a MSc.
-International Business & Development from the University of London, alongside **PRINCE2 Practitioner** Project Management certification.
+International Business & Development from the University of London, alongside **PRINCE2 Practitioner** Project Management certification and experience.
-I am passionate about ethical and sustainable technologies, AI & ML and technological innovation.
+I am passionate about ethical and sustainable technological innovation, and AI & ML to propel positive social change.
-I am a Data Analysis, have completed an Advanced Data Analyst Skills Bootcamp and have a wealth of transferable Data Analytical skills.
+I am also a Data Analysis, and have completed an Advanced Data Analyst Skills Bootcamp and have a wealth of transferable Data Analytical skills.

-I am also a python software engineer graduate studying:
+In addition I am a python software engineer graduate studying:
 - **Cloud Computing**
 - **Data**
 - **Python**